Irving Zola

-Irving Kenneth Zola (1935, Newton, Massachusetts – December 1, 1994) was an American activist and writer in medical sociology and disability rights.
+Irving Kenneth Zola (1935 – December 1, 1994) was an American activist and writer in medical sociology and disability rights.

 Early life and education

 Zola came from a working class Jewish family.
 His mother was of Polish origin and his father Russian, both arriving in the US as immigrants as young children.
 He graduated from Boston Latin School and went on to enroll at Harvard College in 1956, and four years later went on to receive his Ph.D. in Sociology from Harvard University Department of Social Relations.

 Health

 At the age of 16, Zola contracted polio, after which he used canes to facilitate mobility.
 He also was injured in an automobile accident at the age of 19, which caused further health complications and disabilities.
 His personal experiences led him to a career in championing people with disabilities, stating that "until we own our disability as an important part, though not necessarily all, of our identity, any attempt to create a meaningful pride, social movement or culture is doomed."